joelouthan/Theologicus/src/genesis/genesis02-1-3.md

 # Genesis 2:1-3 Our Forever Rest

+## The Word

+>Exodus 20:8-11 (CSB) Remember the Sabbath day, to keep it holy: You are to labor six days and do all your work, but the seventh day is a Sabbath to the LORD your God.
+You must not do any work—you, your son or daughter, your male or female servant, your livestock, or the resident alien who is within your city gates.
+For the LORD made the heavens and the earth, the sea, and everything in them in six days; then he rested on the seventh day.
+Therefore the LORD blessed the Sabbath day and declared it holy.

 ## The Text

 >Genesis 2:1-3 (CSB) So the heavens and the earth and everything in them were completed.
 On the seventh day God had completed his work that he had done, and he rested on the seventh day from all his work that he had done.
 God blessed the seventh day and declared it holy, for on it he rested from all his work of creation.